adnammit/notes/docker.md

 ## Platform Boilerplates
 * find platform-specific docker boiler plates [here](https://bitbucket.org/epobb/dockerbookfiles/src/master/common-development-profiles/demos/)

 ## What Docker?
-* docker is a platform to build, deploy, run, update, and test applications
+* docker is a platform to build, deploy, run, update, and test applications -- like an infinitely customizable lightweight virtual machine
 * it is standardized and repeatable -- a docker app runs the same on any machine regardless of OS/env
 * "it works on my machine" -> "then we'll ship your machine"
 * docker can be thought of as a tool to create a disposable computer -- you can create the computer over and over again, across many instances, or with small adjustments